euphrazia/fullstack/README.md

-# ☕ Coffee Shop Web App
+# ☕ Coffo Coffee Shop Web App

-Coffee Shop is a responsive and modern coffee shop website built with a custom HTML/CSS/JavaScript frontend, styled using Bootstrap, and powered by a Flask + SQLite backend.
+Coffo is a responsive and modern coffee shop website built with a custom HTML/CSS/JavaScript frontend, styled using Bootstrap, and powered by a Flask + SQLite backend.
 It includes an admin panel, contact form handling, and is ready for deployment.

 ---